abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 dotnet add package Elsa.Server.Api
 ```

-> Also we need to install the **Elsa** and **Elsa.Activities.Http** packages but we've already installed these packages in the previous chapters.
+> Also, we need to install the **Elsa** and **Elsa.Activities.Http** packages but we've already installed these packages in the previous chapters.

 * We need to install one more package named `Elsa.Designer.Components.Web`.
-This package provides us components for our dashboard.
+This package provides us the **Elsa Dashboard** component.

 ```bash
 dotnet add package Elsa.Designer.Components.Web
 ```

-* After the package installations completed, we need to make the neccessarily configurations to be able to use the **Elsa Server** and **Elsa Dashboard**.
-Therefore, open your `ElsaDemoWebModule` class and make the neccessarily changes as below.
+* After the package installations completed, we need to make the necessary configurations to be able to use the **Elsa Server** and **Elsa Dashboard**.
+Therefore, open your `ElsaDemoWebModule` class and make the necessary changes as below.

 ```csharp
 public override void ConfigureServices(ServiceConfigurationContext context)